-Dodge Caravan owners have reported 17 problems related to ignition switch (under the electrical system category).
+Dodge Caravan owners have reported 26 problems related to ignition switch (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Dodge Caravan based on all problems reported for the Caravan.

 The contact owns a 2008 Dodge Caravan.
 The contact stated that while driving at approximately 55 mph, the vehicle stalled without warning.
 The contact stated that a jump start was required in order for the vehicle to restart.
 The vehicle was taken to an independent mechanic, who diagnosed that the ignition switch needed to be replaced.
 The vehicle was not repaired.
 The contact stated that the vehicle was included in NHTSA campaign number: 11v139000 (electrical system) however, the part to do the repair was unavailable.
 The manufacturer was not notified of the failure.
 The approximate failure mileage was 65,000.